Talk to any designer, and they’ll tell you the biggest mistake people make when decorating their homes is layering their lighting.

 The Case for Table Lamps

-The most complicated part of shopping for a lamp is deciding on the lampshade.
-Selecting the right lamp shade comes down to two things — size and material.
+The most complicated part of shopping for a table lamp is deciding on the lampshade.
+Selecting the right lamp shade comes down to two things: size and material.
 The height of the lamp shade should be 2/3 the height of your base, and the width of the shade should be double the width of your base.
-You can learn more about sizing here.

 Wall Lighting in the Living Room